 Today Samara’s conservation vision extends beyond its borders to the creation of South Africa’s third largest protected area by linking three national parks in a Global Biodiversity Hotspot – in the very same landscape those springbok once roamed.

-The Samara Foundation was set up to deliver the environmental and social development projects integral to Samara’s vision, including wildlife conservation, the preservation of indigenous knowledge, landscape restoration and grass-roots community engagement.
+The Friends of Samara Trust was set up to deliver the environmental and social development projects integral to Samara’s vision, including wildlife conservation, the preservation of indigenous knowledge, landscape restoration and grass-roots community engagement.

 Find out more at samara.co.za

-Empowers Africa has partnered with Samara in order to provide a cost-effective solution to fundraising in the United States by acting as their fiscal sponsor.
-Any donations made here will be granted to the Samara Foundation, which works in partnership with Samara.
+Empowers Africa has partnered with Friends of Samara Trust in order to provide a cost-effective solution to fundraising in the United States by acting as their fiscal sponsor.
+Any donations made here will be granted to the Friends of Samara Trust, which works in partnership with Samara.